GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/gen.ADMANUAL_ADConcepts.rst

 meaning for a variety of wavelength regimes which involve subtracting sky frames from the science pixels.
-Nevertheless, different instruments in different modes will require different implementations of this step, due both to differences in the data and data layout produced by a particular instrument-mode, and also to different reduction practices common in different wavelength regimes.
+Nevertheless, different instruments in different modes will require different implementations for this transformation, due both to differences in the data type and data layout produced by a particular instrument-mode, and also due to different common reduction practices in different wavelength regimes.

-Recipe and primitive names both have rolls bridging the gap between what the computer does and what the science user expects to be done, which details to expose, i.e. in a name, and which details to obscure and assume are unimportant if done "properly for the given type of data".
-The primitives are thus human-recognizable steps such as come up in a discussion among science users about data flow procedures.
-The recipes are, loosely, the names of data processing work, and the primitves are names for human-recognizable steps in that process.
-This puts a constaint on how fine grained primitives should becomes, for example at Gemini we have assumed the coherent of primitives as steps means the data should never be incoherent or invalid scientifically after a given step.
-That is, no step should require another step to complete for its own transformation to be considered complete.
+Recipe and primitive names both play a role bridging the gap between what the computer does and what the science user expects to be done, which details to expose, e.g. in a primitive or recipe name, and which details to obscure and assume are unimportant if done "properly for the given type of data".
+The primitives are thus meant to be human- recognizable steps such as come up in a discussion among science users about data flow procedures.
+The recipes are, loosely, the names of data processing work, and the primitives are names for human- recognizable steps in that process.
+This puts a constraint on how functionally fine grained primitives should becomes.
+For example at Gemini we have assumed the concept of primitives as "scientifically meaningful" steps means the data should never be in an incoherent or invalid state, scientifically, after a given step.
+Each step is at least a mini-milestone of reductio, and for example no step should require another step to complete for its own transformation to be considered complete, such as updating pixel data without making the corresponding header changes.

-The fact that recipes can call recipes addresses the different levels of conception of what is considered a complete step in terms of the degree of the transformation.
-That is, a recipe called by a recipe at one level is seen as an atomic step, but to experts in the mode being processed, this recipe in turn is made of coherent steps.
-At bottom primitives have to be executed so that actual python can run and manipulate the data but below a certain level of granularity primitives become inappropriate, and such code, insofar as it is reuseable and/or needs to be encapsulated, appears in utility libraries, such as the Gemini "gempy" package.
+The fact that recipes can call recipes addresses allows refactoring between recipes and primitives as the set of transformation evolves.
+A recipe called by a higher level recipe is seen as an atomic step at the level of the calling recipe, and satisfies the requirement.
+But to experts in the mode being processed, this recipe in turn is made of coherent steps and these steps also satisfy the requirement.
+Coherent steps which can be broken down into smaller coherent steps are thus probably best addressed with a recipe calling a recipe.
+This formation helps recipes to work for more types.
+At bottom primitives have to be executed so that actual python can run and manipulate the dataset, but below a certain level of granularity primitives become inappropriate.
+Such code, insofar as it is reusable and/or needs to be encapsulated, is written as functions in utility libraries, such as the Gemini "gempy" package.

 Formalizing the transformation concept allows us to refactor our data reduction approaches due to unforeseen complications, new information,